 Bordetella is commonly known as “kennel cough”.
 The difficult thing about a pet showing signs of upper respiratory disease, cough, lethargy, fever, etc. is that it is impossible to know if these signs are caused by Bordetella, Flu, Parainfluenza, or even a combination of any of the three.
 Although not classified as a core vaccine by the AVMA, at Dogwood we require that pets coming into our hospital receive this vaccine to prevent our hospital from become a center of disease transmission.
 Dogs that encounter other dogs at all, go to the dog park, grooming salon, boarding facility or even the pet store absolutely need to receive this yearly vaccine.

-Many people Kentucky are aware of the outbreak of Canine Flu that initiated in 2017.
+Many people in Louisville, Kentucky are aware of the outbreak of Canine Flu that initiated in 2017.
 This is the third respiratory virus that was mentioned above that is often a player in pets with upper respiratory clinical signs.
 This disease is highly contagious, and it is now usually required by boarding and grooming facilities that your pet be vaccinated yearly against this disease.
 The good news is that if your pet is showing respiratory signs and we have vaccinated you pet for these potential causes in the last year, the vaccine company will cover the cost of testing and treating your pet.

 This is another zoonotic disease, which always catches our attention as veterinarians.
 Traditionally the most common method of transmission of leptospirosis was through infected rodent’s urine contaminating bodies of water, so we worried more about dogs swimming at the lake, who went hiking often or who lived in moist environments.
 However, lepto can also be transmitted through the soil.
 Recently we have been seeing more and more cases in toy breed dogs that don’t swim at the lake or hit the hiking trail and there is currently an outbreak in Arizona, which is not the usual moist environment we associate with this disease.
 Leptospirosis causes acute kidney failure in 80-90% of dogs showing clinical disease, and although the bacteria is treatable, this depends on the degree of kidney damage that has occurred at the time of diagnosis.
 For a pet that is infected treatment will be expensive, as it will require aggressive supportive care and isolation at a veterinary hospital to prevent disease transmission.
 This is not considered a core vaccine by the AVMA, but given the severity of the disease, its zoonotic potential, and the high level of effectiveness of the vaccine, we recommend this yearly vaccine for most pets we see at Dogwood Vet Clinic.